Intensive Outpatient Program (IOP)

 Joella Walker is an Associate Therapist with Care and Counseling Center of Georgia’s IOP for Addiction Recovery.

 She joined CCCG in August 2015 as a Social Work Intern.
-She also is a counselor in the Low-Cost Clinic.
+She also is a counselor in the Affordable Care Clinic.
 Joella currently co-facilitates IOP groups in early recovery skills, relapse prevention, family education, and mindfulness-based relapse prevention; as well as providing clinical, client care coordination, and administrative support for the IOP program.

 She is active in local community projects and plays bass in an Atlanta-based rock band.
 Before beginning her career in mental health, she was a Video Production Manager and Personal Chef.